Love (band): Musical style

+Legacy and influence

+The staff of BrooklynVegan wrote, "Few bands epitomized the flower-power West Coast scene as much as Love, whose name alone kind of said it all."
 Today, Love's critical reputation exceeds the limited success they experienced during their time; their 1967 album Forever Changes is held in particularly high regard and often appears on lists of the best rock albums of all time.
 During their late-1960s heyday, the Rolling Stones and the Doors were known to be Love fans.
-Many bands of the 1990s that were influenced by psychedelic rock list Love as a major inspiration, such as Primal Scream, The Stone Roses, and The Jesus and Mary Chain.
-Robert Plant cites Forever Changes as one of his favorite albums.
+Many bands of the 1990s that were influenced by psychedelic rock list Love as a major inspiration, such as Primal Scream, the Stone Roses, and the Jesus and Mary Chain.
+Robert Plant cited Forever Changes as one of his favorite albums.

+In October 2006, Love Story, a documentary film about the band premiered at the 50th London Film Festival.
+It covers the band's journey from their creation to present day and details the band's albums.
+It features interviews from Arthur Lee shortly before he died as well as other band members Johnny Echols and Alban "Snoopy" Pfisterer.
+It also has archive interview footage of Bryan MacLean.
+The film was released on DVD in June 2008.